- Rowing Trips

 |15-35 km/day||Coxed quads and doubles||15 rowers|

-Note that this is the first time this trip will be run, so it is somewhat experimental in nature.
-Plans could change.
+As with any adventure trip plans could change.
 In particular, some of the rivers are tidal, which will determine the exact time of the rows.
 Wind conditions will also be an important consideration – safety is a priority.
 Thus, on some days, the actual program may vary from this description.

 We recommended that you book a few extra days in Hobart in advance of the trip start.
 It is a terrific city with lots to see and do.
 Salamanca Market on Saturday is considered one of the top sights of Tasmania.